FaithAlone.net

 Muslims assert that verse 2 of this passage refers to Muhammad conquering Mecca - which they also assert is referred to as "Paran" - with 10,000 soldiers in the year 630 AD.
 Further, Paran is where Ishmael settled (Genesis 21:21), and Muhammad is claimed to be a descendant from Ishmael.

 Firstly, this is not a prophecy.
-It's a blessing that Moses gave to the people before he died.
-In it, he references Seir, and Paran, places which they had just visited during the Exodus (Numbers 10:12, 12:16, 13:3, Deuteronomy 2:1-29), and he's describing what God already did there.
+It is a blessing that Moses gave to the people before he died.
+In it, he references Seir, and Paran, places which they had just visited during the Exodus (Numbers 10:12, 12:16, 13:3, Deuteronomy 2:1-29), and he is describing what God already did there.

-From Biblical references, we know that Paran is between Midian and Egypt (1 Kings 11:18, Genesis 21:21), and near Kadesh (Numbers 13:26), Laban (Ashnah), Tophel, Hazeroth, and Dizahab (Deuteronomy 1:1), placing it either next to, or in the Sinai Peninsula, nowhere near Mecca or Medina.
-No map of the Israelites' wandering in the wilderness that I have ever seen puts them anywhere near Medina, let alone Mecca, yet they visited Paran during that journey.
+From Biblical references, it is known that Paran is between Midian and Egypt (1 Kings 11:18, Genesis 21:21), and near Kadesh (Numbers 13:26), Laban (Ashnah), Tophel, Hazeroth, and Dizahab (Deuteronomy 1:1), placing it either next to, or in the Sinai Peninsula, nowhere near Mecca or Medina.
+Published maps of the Israelites' wandering in the wilderness do not put them anywhere near Medina, let alone Mecca, yet they visited Paran during that journey.
 So, Paran is not Mecca, nor Medina, and neither of those places have any Biblical link to Ishmael.

 Secondly, it says "The Lord" (YHWH) shined forth from Mount Paran.
 Muhammad knows nothing about the name of God used here, having shunned it entirely, as covered in this article.
-Since this verse uses a name of God that Muhammad rejected, it definitely doesn't prophesy of him.
+Since this verse uses a name of God that Muhammad rejected, it definitely does not prophesy of him.

-Thirdly, the verse doesn't say "10,000 soldiers".
+Thirdly, the verse does not say "10,000 soldiers".
 It says "ten thousands" - plural - of His saints.
 This means a multiple of 10,000, and refers in context to the millions of Israelites (Deuteronomy 33:3, Exodus 12:37), who were with Moses, used as a type of the Heavenly host of that is with God in Heaven, also referred to with this same type of language (Psalm 68:16-17, Daniel 7:9-10, Jude 1:14).
-If it were referring to Muhammad's 10,000 murderous, idolatrous thugs who took over his hometown, there would be no need for the plural.
+If it were referring to Muhammad's army of 10,000 which overtook Mecca, there would be no need for the plural.
 The plural here is used to indicate a practically innumerable multitude.

 Finally, the "Law" mentioned in verse 2 refers in context to the Law of Moses (Deuteronomy 33:4), given during the Exodus (Exodus 20, Deuteronomy 5), and not the Quran.
 The Quran contradicts many points of God's actual Law as revealed during the Exodus, including commanding people to do something which God directly calls an "abomination" (Surah 2:230, Deuteronomy 24:1-4).

 Note also, that this is the last verse in the Torah that Muslims reference with any degree of regularity as pertaining to Muhammad.
-This means that we could stop right here, and declare victory, because Muhammad is definitely, indisputably not found in the Torah.
-However, we will cover other alleged references from elsewhere in the Old Testament, even though we don't have to, just to further demonstrate that Muhammad definitely isn't there, either.
+This means that this article could end right here, and declare Surah 7:157 to be false, because Muhammad is definitely, indisputably not found in the Torah.
+However, the other proposed verses from outside of the Torah will be covered as well, in order to demonstrate that Muhammad definitely is not there, either.

 Psalm 84:6